Charles Bethune: Naval career

 In 1846 he joined the Council of the newly formed Hakluyt Society, for which he subsequently edited two volumes.
-(The first edited volume, written by Sir John Hawkins, was published in 1847, and the second edited volume, written by Antonio Galvano, was published in 1862.)
-In 1851, on the death in India of his elder brother John Elliot Drinkwater Bethune, he became 24th Laird of Balfour.
+The first edited volume, written by Sir John Hawkins, was published in 1847.
+The second edited volume, written by Antonio Galvano, was published in 1862.
+In 1851, on the death in India of his elder brother John Elliot Drinkwater Bethune, he became 24th Laird of Balfour, part of Clan Bethune in Fife.
+He also served as a Justice of the Peace and Deputy Lieutenant for Fife.

+He was promoted to rear admiral on 3 October 1855.
+On 10 November 1862, he was promoted to vice admiral.
 He was promoted Admiral 2 April 1866.
+By 1877, he was on the retired list of admirals on half pay.

-He died in 1884 and is buried in Brompton Cemetery, London.
+He died in 1884.
+He is buried in Brompton Cemetery, London.

 Family

 In 1846, he had married Frances Cecilia (1819–1888), only child of Henry Edward Staples, and they had six children.
-Of his sons, #1 Edward Cecil Bethune (1855–1930) became a Lieutenant-General in the British Army, #2 Henry Leonard Drinkwater Bethune (1858–1939) became a Captain in the Royal Navy, and #3 Francis John Brownlow Bethune (1860–1954) became a King's Counsel in Australia.
+His eldest son was Charles Congalton.
+Of his other sons, #2 Edward Cecil Bethune (1855–1930) became a Lieutenant-General in the British Army, #2 Henry Leonard Drinkwater Bethune (1858–1939) became a captain in the Royal Navy, and #3 Francis John Brownlow Bethune (1860–1954) became a King's Counsel in Australia.
 His eldest daughter, Mary Frances Drinkwater Bethune (1847–1929), in 1867 married John George Frederick Hope-Wallace (1839–1900), son of the Honourable James Hope and his wife Lady Mary Frances Nugent.
 Mary Frances Drinkwater Bethune had seven children.